Departmental Innovation Grant Proposals

 Each proposal requesting funds from the departmental portion of the Student Technology Fee must specify how the funds will be used.
 Innovative instructional projects or requests for “seed” money to support pilot technology projects are encouraged.

-Academic and administrative departments, colleges and schools, and Student Services units (no applications from individuals will be considered) should submit proposals to the Departmental Innovation Grant Proposal Online Submission Form.
+Academic and administrative departments, colleges and schools, and Student Services units (no applications from individuals will be considered) should submit proposals to the Departmental Innovation Grant Proposal Online Submission Form (the submission period for 2020 has passed and is currently closed).
 All departmental proposals should be submitted through the department chair and the respective Dean or department head, who will prioritize the proposals from their respective areas.
 In the case of Student Services units, the proposals should be submitted through the Vice President for Student Services, who will prioritize proposals submitted from Student Services units.

 Proposals must include: